Naveen00705/Resturant/README.md

+Live Preview

+You can preview the live version of the website by clicking the link below:

+Live Preview

 Restaurant Website

 This is a simple restaurant website showcasing the restaurant's menu, ambiance, and features.
 It is designed to give a preview of the restaurant's offerings and make it easy for customers to get a glimpse of what they can expect.